 Drama is taught from year 4 in our purpose built Drama Studio.
-It is taught by a specialist teacher from year 6.
-Pupils are encouraged to use a range of techniques, character development, improvisation and physical theatre to explore topics and improvisation skills and techniques are built on and enhanced over the years.
+It is taught by a specialist teacher from year 8.
+Pupils are encouraged to use a range of techniques, character development, improvisation and physical theatre to explore topics and improvisation, these techniques are built on and enhanced over the years.

-The pupils are also encouraged to perform in front of an audience as often as possible.
+Students are encouraged to perform in front of an audience as often as possible.
 Within the drama lesson they will perform to their peers and there are also opportunities in assemblies.
 The juniors take part in a Christmas production and year 5-8 students usually get a chance to perform in the junior/middle school play in the summer.
-All year 9 pupils present an evening of drama in February along with the year 10 GCSE students.
-The year 11 GCSE drama students perform their exam pieces to family and friends just before "the big day!"
+There will also be performance opportunities throughout the year The GCSE and A Level drama students perform their exam pieces to family and friends just before "the big day!"
 There are also opportunities for students with an interest in the technical side of theatre and back stage work to be involved, indeed the tech team, light and sound exam pieces and the productions.

 Each year a drama trophy is awarded to a junior pupil, a middle school pupil and a senior school pupil who in the opinion of the drama department has produced the most consistently high standard of performance.
 A technical cup is also presented to a senior boy who has been particularly helpful with lighting and sound.
 Drama colours are awarded to senior boys who have shown particularly ability and who have contributed to the drama life of the school above and beyond lessons; for example, assisting with directing the junior/middle school play, being part of the technical crew and/or representing the school in drama festivals.

 Henry attended Rushmoor School for boys where he stayed until he was 16.
 Henry thoroughly enjoyed his time at Rushmoor and in his final year was made Head Boy.